-To explain the diagram at the top of figure 57, I will show you the "Directions for Use" that appear on the reverse side of the title page of "War Department Cipher No.4," because I'm afraid you wouldn't believe me if I merely told you what they
+To explain the diagram at the top of Fig. 57 I will show you the "Directions for Use" which appear on the reverse side of the title page of "War Department Cipher No. 4," because I'm afraid you wouldn't believe me if I merely told you what they say.
+In Fig. 58 is a picture of the title page and I follow it with Fig. 59, a photograph of what's on its reverse.